 Accepting Healthy Volunteers?

-- Documentation of disease: estrogen receptor positive, HER2 negative metastatic breast cancer; histologic confirmation is required
+- Documentation of disease: estrogen receptor positive and/or progesterone receptor (PR) positive, HER2 negative metastatic breast cancer; histologic confirmation is required

 - Measurable disease or non-measurable disease

-- Planning to begin endocrine therapy for metastatic disease; one prior line of endocrine therapy or chemotherapy for metastatic disease is allowed
+- Planning to begin palbociclib for metastatic disease; one prior line of endocrine therapy and/or chemotherapy for metastatic disease is allowed; patients may begin or have already begun endocrine therapy before they start palbociclib treatment, but no more than two weeks prior to registration

 - No prior therapy with a CDK inhibitor